jghaden/OpenGL-3D-Engine/README.md

 # C++ OpenGL 3D Engine
-A basic OpenGL 3D engine to render scenes with binocular vision to drive a 3D display.
+An OpenGL 3D engine to render scenes with binocular vision to drive a 3D display.

 ## Current Features
 ### **GLSL Shaders:**